 For the crust:

-- While mixing, slowly add the cold water until you get a crumby texture.
+- While mixing, slowly add the cold water until you get a crumbly texture.

 - Shape the dough into a large ball and keep in the fridge for 30 minutes.

-- Sprinkle flour to your work surface and roll the dough into 1/2 thickness using a rolling pin.
+- Sprinkle flour on your work surface and roll the dough into 1/4 inch thickness using a rolling pin.
 Shape the dough into a disk that can fit a 9-inch pie dish or round baking pan.

-- Crimp the edges using your fingers or by a fork.
+- Crimp the edges using your fingers or with a fork.
 Keep in the fridge while doing the filling.

 For the filling: